pranav-verma-daiict/bank_AML_FullyDistributed/README.md

   Anonymous posting of partial shares,    Not needed yet,Will be added.

 ### Second part is where I will try to fix these features and hope it work as per our requirements.
+I am Pausing this version for the moment.
+Will work on the next iteration of the project see that at "**CSV_distributed**" version.